Chitale Bandhu Mithaiwale

-Chitale Bandhu Mithaiwale is an Indian snacks enterprise which popularly runs in Maharashtra.
+Chitale Bandhu is an Indian snacks enterprise which popularly runs in Maharashtra.

 It was formed by Shri.
-Raghunath Bhaskar Chitale(Bhausaheb) and Narsinha Bhaskar Chitale(Rajabhau) in 1950 as a subsidiary of the Chitale Group of Industries.
-Its first outlet was set up in Bajirao Road, Pune (Poona) City.
+Raghunath Bhaskar Chitale (Bhausaheb) and Narsinha Bhaskar Chitale (Rajabhau) in 1950 as a subsidiary of the Chitale Group of Industries.
+Its first outlet was set up in Bajirao Road, Pune.
 Although its outlets are limited to major cities of Maharashtra, the products are distributed all across India.

 Over the years, Chitale Bandhu has been known for making namkeen (especially bakarwadis) and sweets.
-It is also known to export its namkeen to countries such asU.S., Singapore, and Israel.
-The brand menu consists of over sixty different kinds of sweets and forty different kinds of namkeen.
-The enterprise has an average turnover of around 200 crore rupees with around 2,000 to 2,500 customers shopping every day.
+It is also known to export its namkeen to countries such as the United States, Singapore, and Israel.

+The brand menu consists of over sixty kinds of sweets and forty kinds of namkeen.
+The enterprise has an average turnover of around 2 billion rupees with around 2,000 to 2,500 customers shopping every day.

 History

 Early years

-In mid-1930s, Bhaskar Ganesh Chitale, also known as B. G. Chitale, was an ordinary milk businessman located in a small village of Limb Gaon situated in the Satara district of Maharashtra.
+In the mid-1930s, Bhaskar Ganesh Chitale, also known as B.G.
+Chitale, was an ordinary milk businessman located in a small village of Limbgaon situated in the Satara district of Maharashtra.
 Due to an unexpected turn of events, his cattle fell prey to an unknown disease resulting in their death.
 This caused a major loss in the business owned by the Chitale Family.

-In 1939, with a fresh start B. G. Chitale founded the Chitale Group of industries by starting their first enterprise, Chitale Dairy.
-The brand quickly gained reputation for its quality after it expanded its reach after Raghunath Rao Chitale (Also known as Bhau Chitale; Son of B. G. Chitale) set up a shop in Mumbai, Maharashtra in a partnership.
+In 1939, Chitale founded the Chitale Group of industries by starting his first enterprise, Chitale Dairy.
+The brand quickly gained reputation for its quality after it expanded its reach after Raghunath Rao Chitale aka "Bhau Chitale" (son of B. G. Chitale) set up a shop in Mumbai, Maharashtra in partnership.

-In the year 1946, the partnership came to an end and Raghunath Rao Chitale had to leave Mumbai.
+In 1946, the partnership came to an end and Raghunath Rao Chitale had to leave Mumbai.
 He then moved to Pune and along with his brother Narsinha started vending milk supplied to him from Bhilawadi in Palus, Maharashtra.
 The business became a success in the city and in the year 1950 he bought a 500 square feet shop where he set up a new enterprise, Chitale Bandhu Mithaiwale.
 The shop is still operational and is now considered the headquarters of Chitale Bandhu.

-Introduction to Bakarwadi
+Introduction of Bakarwadi

 Chitale Bandhu started the sale of bakarwadi in 1970.
-Due to the growth of demand, the enterprise then installed machines to maintain the original shape and size of the bakarwadi.
-In the early nineties, the bakarwadi sale was around 300 kg a day.
+Due to the growth of demand, the enterprise installed machines to maintain the original shape and size of the bakarwadi.

+In the early nineties, the sale of bakarwadi was around 300 kg a day.
 Currently, the enterprise sells about 3000 kg of the snack daily.
 Introduction of bakarwadi in Chitale Bandhu's shop increased the sales of the enterprise to a great extent.
 This growing demand for the new snack was fulfilled after Narsinha (Rajabhau) Chitale toured Japan in the 1970s.
-With the new innovations and technology, the enterprise adopted a semi-automatic production of bakarwadi in 1989.
-Later, the production was made completely automatic.
-This allowed the enterprise to grow faster.
-In the following years Chitale Bandhu started opening multiple branches around the city of Pune.
+With the introduction of new technology, the enterprise adopted a semi-automatic production of bakarwadi in 1989.
+Later, this production was made fully automatic.

+In the following years Chitale Bandhu started opening multiple branches around Pune.